ltemihai/CurrencyConverter/README.md

 The purpose of this application is an educational one, trying to implement many things and learn new Java related tricks.
 In Version 1.0 we have so far:
-- an real-time checking of currencies from BNR(Banca Nationala Romana).
+- a real-time checking of currencies from BNR(Banca Nationala Romana).
-- an MVC implementation
+- a MVC implementation
 - the application is based on JavaFX
 - use of Regular Expression.